 - The high court had also found against Sassa for failing to properly assess Cash Paymaster’s BEE component and agreeing to manage this through a subsequent contract.
 Of this, Nugent wrote: “One might question the wisdom of its decision but the evaluation of the bid was its prerogative and a court cannot interfere only because it thinks its decision was unwise.”

+“Vindicated” A department of social development spokesperson said Minister Dlamini “believes that Social Development and government have been vindicated by the supreme court, and Sassa can concentrate on making the system function well.
+“Several cabinet minister and senior government officials endured damaging negative publicity and the integrity of the ANC-led government was questioned.
 “It was clear from the onset that this case was never about the alleged corruption but about money and greed.
 We are grateful that all efforts to destabilize the system were unsuccessful and we want to stress to our beneficiaries to use the extended time to come and reregister.” * Got a tip-off for us about this story?
 Email [email protected]

 The M&G Centre for Investigative Journalism, a non-profit initiative to develop investigative journalism in the public interest, produced this story.
 All views are ours.
 See www.amabhungane.co.za for all our stories, activities and sources of funding.